Aya clan: Achievements

-It is written both in Nihon Shoki and Kojiki that the clan specialized in architecture and carpentry.
+It is written both in the Nihon Shoki and the Kojiki that the clan specialized in architecture and carpentry.

 There were also heavily militarized, often guarding and protecting high-ranking members of the Soga clan who also had deep connections with the Korean peninsula, specifically the kingdom of Paekche.

 Legacy

-On top of being one of the most influential immigrant clans in Japan, clans related to Yamatonoaya became much more prominent after its fall.
+On top of being one of the most influential immigrant clans in Japan, clans related to Yamato no Aya became much more prominent after its fall.

 The clan was divided into clans with distinct surnames, such as the aforementioned Sakanoue clan, the Fumi clan, the Min clan, the Ikebe clan, and the Aratai clan.

+Kawachi no Aya clan

+Kawachi no Aya clan (西漢氏 or 河内漢氏, Kawachinoaya-shi) was one of the most influential Aya clans in its period.
+Though it is less known than the Yamato no Aya clan of the east, the clan is known to have been quite influential in western Japan.

+Origins

+Wani, the founder of the Kawachi no Aya clan from Paekche.

+According to the family's genealogy, the clan descends from a Paekche scholar named Wani (originally known as "Wanikishi").

+Records such as the Kojiki (712) and Nihon Shoki (720) state that Wani arrived from Paekche under the order of Emperor Ōjin.

+"[...] and, [the Emperor Ōjin] ordered [Geunchogo, the King of] Paekche, "If there is any wise man, offer him up as tribute."
+The person whose name, offered by the command, was Wani-kishi (和邇吉師).
+And, [the King] gave, as tributes, along with him, ten volumes of the Analects and one volume of the Thousand Character Classic.
+This Wani-Kishi is the progenitor of the Fumi-no-Obito clan."